-Within the Bank's Three Lines of Defense Risk Governance Framework, Scotiabank's AML/ATF & Sanctions Program (the "AML Program") is a second line of defense function that develops policies and procedures outlining enterprise standards to comply with AML, ATF, and Sanctions laws and regulations applicable to the Bank.
-Scotiabank's Group Chief AML Officer has oversight of the AML Program and reports to the Chief Compliance Officer, with ultimate oversight provided by the Bank's Board.
+Within the Bank's three lines of defense risk governance framework, Scotiabank's Global AML/ATF & Sanctions Program (the "AML Program") is a Second Line of Defense function that oversees the AML program and provides leadership, expertise and effective challenge to the business.
+Scotiabank's Group Chief AML Officer has oversight of the AML Program and has direct access to, and regular communication with, Executive Management and the Board, and provides them with regular reports on the operation and effectiveness of the Bank's AML Program.

 As described in our AML Program Statement, Scotiabank has no appetite for knowingly providing any form of financial services to clients whose money is believed to be derived from the proceeds of crime or activity that violate sanctions, or whose money is believed to be intended for use for illegal activities.

-As part of the AML Program's risk-based approach to monitoring of client-level activity, identification of potentially suspicious activity and/or unusual transactions are investigated by the Bank's Financial Intelligence Unit ("FIU").
-Where there are reasonable grounds to suspect that the activity/ transaction(s) are related to the commission of a money laundering or terrorist financing offence, the FIU reports these to the appropriate authorities in accordance with applicable laws.
+Our AML Program takes a risk-based approach to monitoring client-level activity, and human rights are included as one of the components of our geographic risk analysis which informs our assessment of risk.
+As part of our client monitoring, identification of potentially suspicious activity and/or unusual transactions are investigated by the Bank's Financial Intelligence Unit ("FIU").
+Where there are reasonable grounds to suspect that the activity/ transaction(s) are related to the commission of a money laundering or terrorist financing offence, the FIU reports this activity to the appropriate authorities in accordance with applicable laws.

-The Bank supports activities, including The Financial Transactions and Reports Analysis Centre of Canada ("FINTRAC") public-private partnerships aimed at disrupting financial transactions associated with human trafficking exploitation ("Project Protect") and online child exploitation ("Project Shadow") which was led by Scotiabank.
+The Bank supports activities, including The Financial Transactions and Reports Analysis Centre of Canada ("FINTRAC") public-private partnerships aimed at disrupting financial transactions associated with human trafficking exploitation ("Project Protect") and online child sexual exploitation ("Project Shadow") which was led by Scotiabank.
 For more information, please visit FINTRAC's website.